agrigoroi/hackmanchester/README.md

 Travelling Salesman problem.

 The site is made in nodejs and is cross compatible on all operating systems!
 During the hackathon we used three diferent operating systems to develop the website.
-Aqib (being the rich guy!) used MAC OS.
+Aqib used MAC OS (because he is a Apple fanboy).
 Neha used Windows (cause she hates Linux).
 And Alex used Linux.

+To run the app on your server, install nodejs, download the source-code of the app, run "npm install" to install all the required packages and then run the app using "node app.js".

 <dl>
 <dt> Team Members </dt>